WDwithSuraj/Elevatech_Codebase/README.md

 # boorish-earthquake-4077
-# ELEVATECH  - E-COMMERCE WEBSITE FOR BUYING ELECTRONICS PRODUCTS.
+# ELEVATECH  - E-COMMERCE WEBSITE
+A wesite for buying different variety of electronics products and gadgets.